We didn’t wake up planning to visit Westbound & Down Brewing Company.

-Every weekend we awake with a similar goal in mind.
-No matter how busy our schedules may otherwise be, we strive to fit one new (or new to us) brewery into our agenda.
-It helps us try new places, and gives us time to press pause on our otherwise busy day to catch up over a couple of beers.
+Like most every weekend we woke with no real destination in mind, but the goal to visit a new, local craft brewery.
+No matter how busy our schedules may be during the week, a brewery visit is a fun way to spend a rather uneventful weekend.
+It helps us try new places, plus it gives us time to press pause on our otherwise busy lives and catch up over a couple of beers.
 It’s not really hard to find the time to stop somewhere for a few beers.
 Truthfully, with so many breweries we haven’t visited yet, the difficulty lies in deciding which brewery to visit.

 That’s why we are always happy when March brings us Westword’s Best of Denver list.
 While we don’t always agree with their choices of the top spots in the city, the annual publication is a great tool to help us discover new places.
 This year they recognized several breweries for having the “best of” something – be their taproom, patio, or even ambiance.
 Several of the winners are places still on our list to visit, so we decided that this month we’ll let the Westword guide us to great spots.